 To explain what I’ve said above, I’ll give you the analogy of an ocean.
 The ocean is turbulent at the surface, with waves reaching great heights sometimes.
 In case of a storm, it’s terrifying.
 But as you go deeper into the ocean, it gets quiet and calm.

 Our mind is somewhat like the ocean.
 It is turbulent at the surface, but there’s calm at greater depths.
 Meditation is the vessel (think of it like a submarine) that helps us navigate the ocean-like mind.
-As we go deep in meditation, it becomes calmer.
+As we go deep into meditation, it becomes calmer.

 Eventually, we reach a point of absolute restfulness.
 At this point, we discover our greatest potential and the ultimate source of joy and bliss.